liferay/liferay-mobile-sdk/builder/README.md

 with the `Portal Version` property.

-* `POM Description` - This is only needed if you are building for Android and want to publish your artifact to Maven.
+* `POM Description` - This is only needed if you are building for Android and want to publish your JAR file to Maven.

 #### Updating remote services